shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

       "type": "boolean"
       },
     "name": {
-      "description": "Name of the category",
+      "description": "Name of the category.",
       "type": "string"
     }
   }